Previous Post: Day 6 – From N of Dead Island To Pickerel Bay

 The other guys sharing the campsite with us – Hugo, Ian, Jacquelin, and Yannik – were staying for another night before their ride back to la belle province.
 As we paddled away I yelled up to them “A la prochaine!”
 This was not their first visit and we figure it won’t be our only one either!

 A bit further along the south side of Hartley Bay, we passed another property with a “For Sale” sign on it.
 We wondered how much the owners were asking; when I got home I googled the answer – $249,000.
-See here for more details!
+See here for the listing.

 Nearing the Hartley Bay Marina dock we noticed a lot of activity.
 Above the dock was a trailer with eight canoes on it; people were carrying bags and gear down to the dock.
 As our canoe came out of the water their red Nova Crafts were going in.
 We were looking at a group of high school students from Sudbury at the start of their canoe trip to Georgian Bay and back.
 I complimented the teachers in charge for making the trip happen.
 The responsibility – and the paperwork – to organize a trip like this these days can be daunting.
 They were pros who had done this a dozen times and appeared to have everything under control!